-It’s been an interesting year for Apple Watch apps.
-In the spring it seemed as if the Watch had lost its sparkle, with many big-name apps either languishing or being pulled from the Watch altogether.
+It’s been an interesting year for even the best Apple Watch apps.
+In mid-2019 it seemed as if the Watch had lost its sparkle, with many big-name apps either languishing or being pulled from the Watch altogether.
 The problem wasn’t that Apple Watch apps are a bad idea, though.

 Far from it, as our selection here demonstrates.
 It was that sometimes, apps were designed to answer the wrong question: “could we make a Watch app?” but not “should we?”

 Now, watchOS 6 has brought an App Store to your Apple Watch for the very first time.
 That may encourage app developers to take the Apple Watch more seriously, and with watchOS 7 and the Apple Watch 6 - not to mention the cheaper Apple Watch SE - having landed, there's never been a better time to join the ecosystem.

 Our favorite apps, the apps that are still here after a bumpy year, both should and could have been made.
 They exist because they’re useful, or because they’re entertaining, or because they make your life that little bit better.

 In this round-up you’ll find apps for podcasting and procrastinating, for getting fit and getting stuff done, for messing around and for sorting stuff out.